DeepRank/deeprank2/README.md

 DeepRank2 is an open-source deep learning (DL) framework for data mining of protein-protein interfaces (PPIs) or single-residue variants (SRVs).
 This package is an improved and unified version of three previously developed packages: [DeepRank](https://github.com/DeepRank/deeprank), [DeepRank-GNN](https://github.com/DeepRank/Deeprank-GNN), and [DeepRank-Mut](https://github.com/DeepRank/DeepRank-Mut).

+As input, DeepRank2 takes [PDB-formatted](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html) atomic structures, and map them to graphs, where nodes can represent either residues or atoms, as chosen by the user, and edges represent the interactions between them.
+The user can configure two types of 3D structures as input for the featurization phase:

+- PPIs, for mining interaction patterns within protein-protein complexes, implemented by the `ProteinProteinInterfaceQuery` class;
+- SRVs, for mining mutation phenotypes within protein structures, implemented by the `SingleResidueVariantQuery` class.

-DeepRank2 allows for transformation of (pdb formatted) molecular data into 3D representations (either grids or graphs) containing structural and physico-chemical information, which can be used for training neural networks.
-DeepRank2 also offers a pre-implemented training pipeline, using either [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) (for grids) or [GNNs](https://en.wikipedia.org/wiki/Graph_neural_network) (for graphs), as well as output exporters for evaluating performances.
+The physico-chemical and geometrical features are then computed and assigned to each node and edge.
+The user can choose which features to generate from several pre-existing options defined in the package, or define custom features modules, as explained in the documentation.
+The graphs can then be mapped to 3D-grids as well.
+The generated data can be used for training neural networks.
+DeepRank2 also offers a pre-implemented training pipeline, using either [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) (for 3D-grids) or [GNNs](https://en.wikipedia.org/wiki/Graph_neural_network) (for graphs), as well as output exporters for evaluating performances.

 Main features: